 Rodent trapping studies identified additional rodent host species for six pathogens; Lassa mammarenavirus (5), Toxoplasma gondii (4), Usutu virus (2), Coxiella burnetii (2), Escherichia coli and Klebsiella pneumoniae (both 1), that were not present in this consolidated host-pathogen association dataset.

-What is the spatial extent of pathogen testing within a host’s range?
+What is the spatial extent of microorganism testing within a host’s range?

-The five most widely sampled pathogen species/families in included studies were Arenaviridae, Borreliaceae, Lassa mammarenavirus, Leptospiraceae and Toxoplasma gondii (Table 2.).
+The five most widely sampled microorganism species/families in included studies were Arenaviridae, Borreliaceae, Lassa mammarenavirus, Leptospiraceae and Toxoplasma gondii (Table 2.).
 Assays to identify Arenaviridae infection were performed in 44 rodent species with evidence of viral infection in 15 species.
+Studies that reported Arenaviridae infection did not identify the microorganism to species level and were distinct from those reporting Lassa mammarenavirus infection.
 Lassa mammarenavirus was specifically tested for in 43 species with 10 showing evidence of viral infection.
 The most commonly infected species for both Arenaviridae, generally, and Lassa mammarenavirus specifically, were M. natalensis and M. erythroleucus.
 These species were assayed across between 10-20% of their trapped area, equating to ~0.02% of their IUCN range (Table 2.).

 Infection with species of Borreliaceae was assessed in 42 species, with evidence of infection in 17 rodent species.
 The greatest rates of infection were among A. niloticus (16%), Mastomys huberti (11%) and M. erythroleucus (9%).
 Testing was more widespread than for Arenviruses with coverage between 15-34% of their trapped area, however, this remains a small area in relation to their IUCN ranges (<0.05%).
 Leptospiraceae and Toxoplasma gondii was assessed in 8 species, with evidence of infection in 5 and 6 rodent species respectively.
-The spatial coverage of testing for these pathogens was more limited within IUCN host species ranges (~0.01%).
+The spatial coverage of testing for these microorganisms was more limited within IUCN host species ranges (~0.01%).

-Table 2: Comparison of pathogen sampling ranges for the 5 most widely sampled pathogens and the 5 most sampled rodent host species (* no IUCN range in West African).
+Table 2: Comparison of microorganism sampling ranges for the 5 most widely sampled microorganisms and the 5 most sampled rodent host species (* no IUCN range in West African).